pvonmoradi/flyover-bash/README.md

         Use notification (implies 'detailed' mode)
       [-f]
-        Set mode to 'brief', only print an augmented json [-v log_level]
+        Set mode to 'brief', only print an augmented json [-g]
+        Exclude GRND-type vehicles from presentation
+        (only applies to STDOUT and notifications of 'detailed' mode) [-v log_level]
         v = 0 : No logs.
 Equivalent to -q
         v = 1 : Set level to error